 Making the Move to Canada

-Moving to a new country is difficult enough.
-Adjusting to a new way of life while wondering whether or not you will be accepted based on your faith or belief shouldn’t have to be an added stress.
-Canada is one of the most multicultural and welcoming countries in the world.
-You and your loved ones don’t have to abandon your Islamic identity to live in Canada.
+Moving to a new country is a challenging feat.
+So adjusting to a new way of life while wondering whether or not you will be accepted based on your faith or belief shouldn't have to be an added stress.
+However, you won't have to worry about that when you move to Canada.
+As one of the world's most multicultural and welcoming countries, you and your loved ones won't have to abandon your Islamic identity to live here.